-Frying whole spices to release their flavor—a technique known in many parts of India as baghar—is crucial to making this dish, as well as most of the Gujarati specialties.
+Frying whole spices to release their flavor—a technique known in many parts of India as <em>baghar</em>—is crucial to making this dish, as well as many other Gujarati specialties.

-2 tsp. hot paprika
+- 2 tsp. hot paprika

-2 tsp. ground coriander
+- 2 tsp. ground coriander

-1 tsp. ground turmeric
+- 1 tsp. ground tumeric

-2 tbsp. peanut oil
+- 2 tbsp. peanut oil

-2 tsp. black mustard seeds
+- 2 tsp. black mustard seeds

-1⁄8 tsp. asafetida
+- 1⁄8 tsp. asafetida

-2 serrano chiles, chopped
+- 2 serrano chiles, chopped

-1 medium head cauliflower,
+- 1 medium head cauliflower, cored and roughly chopped

 - 3 plum tomatoes, cored and roughly chopped

-Kosher salt, to taste
+- Kosher salt, to taste

-1. In a bowl, combine paprika, coriander, and turmeric; set aside.
+- In a bowl, combine paprika, coriander, and turmeric; set aside.

-2. Heat oil in a 4-qt. saucepan over high heat.
+- Heat oil in a 4-qt. saucepan over high heat.
 Add mustard seeds and asafetida; cook until fragrant, about 3 minutes.
 Add reserved spice mixture, chiles, cauliflower, and ¼ cup water and cook until tender, 5–6 minutes.

 - Lower heat to medium, add tomatoes, and season with salt; cook, covered, until softened, about 2 minutes.